Ilusion9/list-disconnections-sm/README.md

 # Commands
 ```
-sm_listdc - will show the last sm_listdc_size disconnected players
+sm_listdc - show the last disconnected players
 ```

 # ConVars
 ```
-sm_listdc_size 10 // How many players will be kept in the disconnections list?
+sm_listdc_size 10 // How many players will be shown in the disconnections list?
 ```

 # Output example